zdravkov/kendo-docs/getting-started/web/treeview/overview.md

         expand: onExpand
     });

-The Node.loaded method above sets the loaded flag of the node, indicating that it needs to be refreshed.
+The Node.loaded method sets the loaded flag of the node, indicating that it needs to be refreshed.

 ### Gathering the checked nodes from a treeview